rolzav/wpland/README.md

 AND ##### CSS CODE:

 Okay,
-plase can you assist and guide me through this to solve it properly?
+plase assist and guide me through this to solve (if something) properly.

-Remember we use only best coding practices, that relies on Core php and javascript that will never break down, because of core functionality greatly functional performance.
+Please, also, would be nice if could rememberwhile re-checking that we use only best coding practices, that relies on Core php and javascript that will never break down, because of core functionality greatly functional performance.
 Code must be maintainable easily.
 Less is more.
 Simplicity is the key to success!

-okay:
+okay: file will start with "##########"

-#####functions.php:
+##########functions.php:
 <?php

 /**